 C) The bill creates an exception for the migrants from communities mentioned above to grant them citizenship with neutralization.
 People from these communities can apply for citizenship after six years.
 (The previous requirement was to complete 11 years before such application.)

-The bill is under a lot of scrutiny in India as it is non inclusive and discriminatory.
+The CAA Act bill is under a lot of scrutiny in India as it is non-inclusive and discriminatory.
 The bill is mostly focused on the Hindu community and the communities associated with Hinduism such as Buddhist, Jain, Parsis.

-A) The bill directly contradicts the genesis of the idea behind Indian constitution, which confers citizenship and fundamental rights to its citizens.
+The bill directly contradicts the genesis of the idea behind the Indian constitution, which confers citizenship and fundamental rights to its citizens.

 Concerning Tibetan refugees, Indian Prime Minister Jawaharlal Nehru has given three principles to be followed for the treatment of refugees in India.
-They are,
+They are –

-- All the refugees should be provided a generous welcome.
+- All the refugees should be provided with a generous welcome.

-- An issue of refugee is a bilateral issue.
+- An issue of a refugee is a bilateral issue.

 - Once the homeland of refugees is normal and fit to live, they should head back to home.

-E) In Myanmar, the Rohingya people of the muslim minority community are considered stateless entities as the Myanmar government does not recognize them as one of the ethnic groups in the country.
+In Myanmar, the Rohingya people of the Muslim minority community are considered stateless entities as the Myanmar government does not recognize them as one of the ethnic groups in the country.
 Rohingyas have faced an outbreak of mob violence by the Buddhist monks.

-F) The Indian constitution upholds the secular character of the Indian state by granting the spiritual and religious rights to its citizens without considering the religion.
-But the currently proposed amendment singles out the persecuted and tortured Muslim communities in our neighboring country.
+The Indian constitution upholds the secular character of the Indian state by granting the spiritual and religious rights to its citizens without considering the religion.
+But the currently proposed amendment singles out the persecuted and tortured Muslim communities in our neighbouring country.

-How is the bill incapable of solving the issue of Tamils in Sri Lanka?
+How is the Citizenship Amendment Bill Incapable of Solving the Issue of Tamils in Sri Lanka?

-Why does this new amendment bill not mention Nepal and China?
+Why does this CAA Amendment Bill not Mention Nepal and China?

 In the Chinese province of Xinjiang, the mass persecution of a Turkic-language speaking group Uyghur was carried out.
-SO, the India which welcomes the Tibetan refugees with both hands is reluctant on the Uyghur issue.
+So, India which welcomes the Tibetan refugees with both hands is reluctant on the Uyghur issue.

 The current move of the Indian government is to appease the Hindu community in India by declaring India as the Homeland of all the Hindus across the world.
 Even the other mentioned religions in the bill are of the Hindu ethos.
 If passed, this bill will help to allow citizenship to many Bangladeshi Hindus and boost the Hindu vote bank in West Bengal.

-It is true that the situation of coming refugees is an extra burden on economy and administration any country.
-But dealing with these issue with a global outlook with humanity is expected.
+It is true that the situation of coming refugees is an extra burden on the economy and administration in any country.
+But dealing with these issues with a global outlook with humanity is expected.
 Such a significant shift in India’s policy should be studied and analyzed thoroughly, rather focusing on temporary electoral gains.